Syncing binaries#

 Set up your project structure by removing the sample content and adding your game project content.

-2. Create a new Anchorpoint project#
+2. Create a new Anchorpoint project and adjust your .gitignore#

 Create a new Anchorpoint project with a corresponding Git repository.
 Do not use the .gitignore template provided with Anchorpoint.
 This template is used for Unreal projects that use the editor from the Epic Games Launcher.